J-Wicks/tree-traversal-reacto/algorithms/3-data-structures/2-breadth-first.md

 - `depthFirstPostOrder`

-Each of these function will take a node of the tree and iterate through all other nodes.
-The difference between them is the order in which they iterate.
+Each of these function will take a node of the tree and a callback.
+The function will iterate through all other nodes, invoking the callback function with the value of each node.
+The difference between the functions is the order in which they iterate.

-???

-Any presenter notes can go after the three question marks

 ---